Maciej Jarosz

 Maciej Krzysztof Jarosz (born 4 March 1959) is a Polish former volleyball player and coach.
-He was a member of the Poland national team, and a participant of the Olympic Games Moscow 1980.
+He was a member of the Poland national team and took part in the Olympic Games Moscow 1980.
 He works as a volleyball commentator.

 Personal life

-He is the son of Zbigniew Jarosz, a volleyball player, who used to play for Gwardia Wrocław, and Maria Ronczewska, multiple Polish swimming champion.
+He is the son of Zbigniew Jarosz, a volleyball player who used to play for Gwardia Wrocław, and Maria Ronczewska, multiple Polish swimming champion.
 His sons, Jakub (born 1987) and Marcin (born 1980), are also volleyball players.